 The secret to the definition is in the word.
-A garage door sensor makes itself useful by sensing when an object is near the bottom of where the door comes down.
+A garage door sensor makes itself useful by sensing when an object is near the ground where the door comes down.
 This is supposed to prevent the door from shutting on any person, animal, or object.

 There may be times when a garage door sensor is negatively affected by something external.
 Is sunlight one of these things?
 To answer that, it’s first important to know how a garage door sensor works.

 How a Garage Door Sensor Works

 Knowing how a garage door sensor works allows a homeowner to be watchful for what might affect it.
 DoItYourself has a wonderful explanation:

 “When the device detects any person or object in the path of a closing garage door, it signals the motor to stop the downward action and switch the motion into reverse to stop the obstacle being crushed.
 The sensors are located low on each side of the garage door, and the 2 beams meet performing a connection.
 Should something block the beam, they set the garage doors into a reverse motion to keep the door from hitting or crushing the object.”

 This explanation shows exactly why a garage door sensor is primarily a safety feature.
 Cars would likely be one of the most damaged objects without a sensor.
 Some types of garage doors might even be damaged due to the door trying to continue closing if an object blocks the path of closing.